StrategyComics Chapter 4: Nurture Blueprint

 The Nurture Blueprint is for crafting the nurture layer of your buyer journey.
 It answers questions like:

-The Blueprint exists so that you can hand your StrategyComic to any competent web team (internal or external), say "build that", and they'll know exactly what to do.
+The Blueprint exists so that you can hand your StrategyComic to any competent writer, email marketer, automation specialist, sales team, or production partner, say "build that", and they'll know exactly what to do.

 Why this blueprint exists between Foundations and implementation